micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_usb/index.md

 ros2 run micro_ros_setup configure_firmware.sh nsh
 ```

-Once the board is configured, we need to build it by typing the next command:
+Once the board is configured, we need to build it by typing the next:
 ```bash
 ros2 run micro_ros_setup build_firmware.sh
 ```